jcodezy/hydro-data-pipeline/README.md

 My data pipeline, using airflow, gcp, spark and streamlit.

 ### Introduction
-#### This data pipeline downloads, cleans and uploads my electricy data to Google Cloud and then completes a few analytical jobs before getting put into a streamlit chart.
+#### This data pipeline uses a selenium script to download my electricity data, pandas to clean the data and into to a Data Lake (Google Cloud Storage), and then processed again into a Data Warehouse (BigQuery).
+The output is then graphed from the data warehouse into a streamlit chart (below).
 The streamlit dashboard once the jobs are complete:
 ![daily_sum_kwh_chart](https://github.com/jcodezy/hydro-data-pipeline/blob/master/markdown_assets/chart_and_table_1.png)